 At Sign (@) - Used in email addresses and social media usernames.

-Hash/Pound Sign (#) - Used as a symbol in hashtags and for various other purposes.
+Hash/Pound Sign (#) - Used as a symbol in hashtags and for various other

 Bullet Point (•) - Used to create a simple list of items.